 Why then did God give such a spectacular demonstration of His power at Mount Carmel?
 God was bearing witness to His reality.
 And He would still have done it even if it would not bear any fruit.
 For God bears witness to Himself in one way or another so that everyone is without excuse (Romans 1:20).
 In this particular case, the spectacular means God used was due to the desperate situation in Israel.
 And the people did acknowledge that “the LORD, He is God,” though this change of heart may not have lasted.
 Nevertheless, now that they were without excuse whatsoever, no one could question God for sending them into exile if they persisted in any form of idolatry.

-Though Jehu eradicated Baal-worship, he persisted in the idolatry of Jeroboam, “which he made Israel sin” (2 Kings 10:29-31).
+Though Jehu eradicated Baal-worship, he persisted in the idolatry of Jeroboam, “which he had caused Israel to commit” (2 Kings 10:29-31).
 Even then, because Jehu did well in accomplishing God’s will with respect to Ahab, God promised him that he would have a descendant on the throne of Israel up to the fourth generation.
 It was as though God was looking for any conceivable basis to allow the idolatrous people to remain longer in the Holy Land.
 And God used Hazael to oppress them (2 Kings 10:32-33; 13:22-23; cf. 8:12), to remind them that they had sinned against God.

 Jehoash was Jehu’s descendant on the throne in the second generation, during whose reign Elisha died (2 Kings 13:14-21).
 Jehoash was then succeeded by his son Jeroboam II (2 Kings 14:23-29).
 During his reign, which was a time of material prosperity, the prophets Amos and Hosea preached against idolatry and social injustice in Israel and called them to repentance, as well as declared that they would go into exile because of their refusal to repent.